 On May 21, 2024, the DOJ published a "Notice of Proposed Rulemaking" to reschedule cannabis from Schedule I to Schedule III of the CSA in the Federal Register.
+In-person testimony in the DEA's upcoming hearing on marijuana rescheduling would not begin until January or February 2025, and it was later scheduled for January 21, 2025.
+On January 13, 2025, the hearing was canceled by Chief Administrative Law Judge ("ALJ") John Mulrooney, and the proceedings were stayed indefinitely pending an interlocutory appeal brought by two private movants who sought to remove the DEA from its role as proponent of the proposed rescheduling through a motion which was denied.
+The future of the rescheduling process remains uncertain under the new Donald J. Trump administration.
 If the rule is finalized, cannabis would be considered a drug with "moderate to low potential for physical and psychological dependence" and would be available for medical use only, not legalized at the federal level.